chaitan28/Terraform_directory/my_terraform_notes.md

     ]
 }
 ```
-   2.script - It can be used to copy the script from local machine to remote machine and it always contains a relative path.
+   2.script - It can be used to copy the script from local machine to remote machine and it always contains a relative path.<br>
-   3.scripts - Here you can specify the multiple local scripts which want to copy or transfer to the remote machine and execute over there.
+   3.scripts - Here you can specify the multiple local scripts which want to copy or transfer to the remote machine and execute over there.<br>
    You cannot pass any arguments to scripts using the script or scripts arguments to this provisioner.
-If you want to specify arguments, upload the script with the file provisioner and then use inline to call it.
+If you want to specify arguments, upload the script with the file provisioner and then use inline to call it. <br>
    Example:
    ```hcl
    resource "aws_instance" "web" {